Groundhog Day for DNS DDoS Attack Announcements

 Amplification Dangers Abound

-On February 11, 2014, Prolexic announced that there is increased likelihood of Domain Name Services (DNS) Distributed Denial of Service (DDoS) attacks because a new DDoS toolkit, known as DNS Flooder 1.1, had been released.
+On February 11, 2014, Prolexic announced that there is increased likelihood of Domain: A specified location where a set of activity or knowledge exists.
+For instance, an Internet domain is synonymous with a website address or URL where information can be made available.
+LookingGlass Cyber (n) - A fancy name for a URL or website.
+Name Services (DNS) Distributed Denial of Service (DDoS) attacks because a new DDoS toolkit, known as DNS Flooder 1.1, had been released.
 On February 13, 2014, CloudFlare blogged about a new Network Time Protocol (NTP) DDoS attack.

 DDoS attacks are crippling, clogging network pipes and setting up the targets for blackmail or worse.

 There are several typical solutions to DDoS attacks:

 - Rate limits, a typical Linux systems approach, can shrink the size of the attack, but do not prevent them.

 - Seeking unique patterns in the attack traffic and blocking traffic containing the pattern.
 This requires analysis and some delay before implementation.